-PADI Digital Underwater Photography Course
+PADI Digital Underwater Photography Course in the Canaries

 Where better to learn about digital underwater photography than in a Marine Reserve?.
 This course takes you through all aspects of setting up your digital camera, and using it underwater in a waterproof housing to get the best underwater photos with which to remember your dives.
 We explain how aperture, shutter speed, depth of field and composition can all help improve your photographs, and cover care of the camera, and adjusting for the best 'white-balance'.
 Most of all however we concentrate on having fun using digital cameras underwater.